Pomax/BezierInfo-2/components/sections/intersections/content.en-GB.md

 ### Implementing line-line intersections

 Let's have a look at how to implement a line-line intersection checking function.
 The basics are covered in the article mentioned above, but sometimes you need more function signatures, because you might not want to call your function with eight distinct parameters.
-Maybe you're using point structs or the line.
+Maybe you're using point structs for the line.
 Let's get coding:

 ```
 lli8 = function(x1,y1,x2,y2,x3,y3,x4,y4):